Genomics Research Internship Program at Stanford: GRIPS

 Introduction to Omics: 360 Degree View of You

-Video above is courtsey NASA, featuring Dr. Snyder.
-These are a series of 8 videos covering genomics, transcriptomics, proteomics, epigenomics, metabolomics and microbiomics.
-And you can reach the others from the first one.
+Video above is courtesy of NASA, featuring Dr. Snyder.
+These are a series of 8 videos covering genomics, transcriptomics, proteomics, epigenomics, metabolomics and microbiomics -- you can reach the other 7 videos from the first one above.

 "Genetics and genomics are undergoing an unparalleled revolution: our mission is to continue to lead this revolution for a better understanding of biology and human health."